MikeHughesKent/ImageDisplayQT/readme.md

 You can see the widget's appearance on [Youtube](https://www.youtube.com/watch?v=Yak7tegc_DI).

-Pip install will be available soon.
+You can ``pip install ImageDisplayQT`` for the latest stable version.

-It is developed mainly by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes) at the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), School of Physics and Astronomy, University of Kent.
+The widget is developed mainly by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes) at the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), School of Physics and Astronomy, University of Kent.

 The widget was originally developed for our in-house microscopy and imaging systems and will evolve with our requirements.
 Bug reports, contributions and pull requests are welcome.